Murder of Emily Armstrong

+Investigation

 On 14 April 1949, the dry-cleaning shop which Emily Armstrong owned, on St John's Wood High Street in London, failed to reopen after lunch and a queue began to build up outside.
 After a while, two women went round to the back of the shop to try to find out why it was closed and discovered her body.
 She had been beaten to death with a blunt instrument; police later determined she had been killed roughly an hour before her body was found at around 4 o'clock in the afternoon.
 A postmortem examination also showed that her skull had been shattered by at least 22 blows, later believed to have been inflicted with a claw hammer.

-Initially police thought Armstrong was the victim of a botched robbery.
+Initially, police thought Armstrong was the victim of a botched robbery.
 Her handbag was missing at the crime scene and the till was open and empty.
 The handbag was later found nearby with a bloody handkerchief bearing the laundry mark H-612, although no leads resulted from that piece of evidence.
-Police believed that Armstrong's killer had followed her back to her shop at about 2.10pm.
+Police believed that Armstrong's killer had followed her back to her shop at about 2.10 pm.

 While authorities pursued several theories, they failed to find a suspect.
 Witnesses reported having seen a "suspicious man" around 30 years old and between 5'5" and 5'6"; however, police were unable to identify the individual.
 A murderer who had recently escaped from Broadmoor Hospital was also considered before witnesses failed to identify him in a police line-up.
 Several Army deserters were questioned too, but all ended up being released.
 Police eventually concluded that Armstrong's murderer was either a tramp or "a man who had fled to Ireland".